timothybrooks/hdr-plus/README.md

 To compile, follow these steps:
 1. Install libraw¹, libpng, and libjpeg.²
+2. Download and compile llvm 3.9
-2. Download a version of Halide³ from https://github.com/halide/Halide_old_history/releases.
+3. Download the "2017-05-03" source of Halide from https://github.com/halide/Halide_old_history/releases
+4. Compile Halide according to the README.md file included with the source file zip of halide.
+5. Go the folder you have the hdr-plus code in.
-3. Set `HALIDE_ROOT_DIR` in CMakeLists.txt to the Halide directory path.
+6. Set `HALIDE_ROOT_DIR` in CMakeLists.txt to the Halide directory path.
-4. From the project root directory, run the following commands:
+7. From the project root directory, run the following commands:
 ```
 mkdir build
 cd build